08/08/2022

-How to answer your salary expectations in an interview
+How to answer your salary expectations in an interview?

 Whether you’re dealing directly with an employer, or using a recruitment agency like Drake International, eventually you will be asked about your salary expectations.
 Your answer to this question can be the beginning of the negotiation process, and you want to make sure you’re providing a well-researched response.